Battles of Saratoga: Battle

+On the British side, most casualties were incurred by the 20th Regiment of Foot including Captain John Stanley, who was severely wounded and taken prisoner.
+Stanley, whose cousin was married to Burgoyne, was also the General's aide-de-camp.
+Stanley continued serving him as aide-de-camp after Burgoyne's 1782 appointment as Commander-in-Chief in Ireland.
+Total casualties for the battalion were 116, all incurred in the first battle.

 It has been widely recounted in histories of this battle that General Arnold was on the field, directing some of the action.
 However, John Luzader, a former park historian at the Saratoga National Historical Park, carefully documents the evolution of this story and believes it is without foundation in contemporary materials, and that Arnold remained at Gates' headquarters, receiving news and dispatching orders through messengers.
 Arnold biographer James Kirby Martin, however, disagrees with Luzader, arguing that Arnold played a more active role at Freeman's Farm by directing patriot troops into position and possibly leading some charges before being ordered back to headquarters by Gates.

 Interlude

 … an attack or even menace of an attack on Fort Montgomery must be of great use ...